 It also gives the finger to Red Eyes, Take Warning, as when it's not fueled by anger, Ultimate Kuuga's eyepieces go from black to the standard red.

 In Kamen Rider Decade, Rising Ultimate Kuuga is gold, but looks freaking scary and is covered with Spikes of Villainy.
 It was a bad thing only at first when the bad guys had forced him into that form and are controlling him.
 When he is himself again, we again get to see him go from evil and black-eyed to benign and red-eyed, and he goes on to help the other Riders do battle with Shadow Moon and later the Neo Organism.

 The Ninth Doctor in Doctor Who.
-Before him most Doctors wore very colorful outfits and funny hairdos, The Ninth played by Christopher Eccleston wore a black leather jacket and had a very short military-style haircut.
-Despite his dark appearance, he was still as quirky as any other incarnation of The Doctor.
-Maybe subverted.
+Before him most Doctors wore very colorful outfits and funny hairdos.
+The Ninth, played by Christopher Eccleston, wore a black leather jacket and had a very short military-style haircut.
+Despite his dark appearance, he was still as quirky as any other incarnation of the Doctor.
 He's not exactly evil, but he's definitely much darker than the other incarnationsin personality as well as appearance.
-This darker side is most apparent in Dalek, and when this darker side manifests itself, it's almost scary:
+This darker side is most apparent in "Dalek", and when this darker side manifests itself, it's almost scary:

 The Sarah Jane Adventures: In "The Mad Woman in the Attic", Eve is a redskinned alien girl with a disturbing hairdo who mind-controls her "friends" into endlessly riding the rides of an abandoned fairground.
 And then we find out she's an orphan and refugee from the Time War who doesn't know any better, and that she's actually sweet and kind.